Ayers Rock Australia

 -

-Base Walk: Circle the base of Uluru, taking in its majestic size and learning about the ancient history and geology of the rock through informational signs.
+Base Walk: Circle the base of Uluru on the spectacular 10-kilometer walk, taking in its majestic size and learning about the ancient history and geology of the rock through informational signs.
+This walk offers multiple perspectives of the monolith and connects visitors with the land in a way that respects Anangu cultural protocols.

 -